The First KES 10 Million: The Hardest and Most Important Wealth Milestone

 Your Friends Will Either Help or Hurt You

-Normal in Kenya is broke.
+Understand this: Normal in Kenya is broke.

-You’re choosing a different future.
+You're not falling behind.
+You're choosing a different future.

 The accumulation phase is lonely.
+The wealth phase is not.

 Keep It Boring - It Works